AGSArchitect/GrowthModeling/README.md

 ## Coefficients

-The model we are proposing has 34 coefficients that can be adjusted to perform various business growth experiments, including defining multiple rate plans and modeling those simultaneously to analyze profitability under different growth conditions.
+The coefficients below can be adjusted to perform various business growth experiments, including defining multiple rate plans and modeling those simultaneously to analyze profitability under different growth conditions.

 | No.  | Coefficient | Value         | Description                                                      |
 | ---: | ---:        | :---          | :---                                                             |